chris-armstrong/dynaglue/README.md

 ## Status

-This project is currently in in progress (alpha). **Its API is unstable and is undergoing change**, so take care and keep an eye on updates for now.
+This project is currently in progress (alpha). **Its API may change during this period**, so take care and keep an eye on updates for now.

+It's quite feature complete, barring some specific items (like batch read/write, transacions, projection expressions, capacity numbers).

-Please try it out, report bugs, suggest improvements or submit sensible code changes.
+Please try it out, report bugs, suggest improvements or submit a PR.

 ## Usage Example